nci1496/MFC-Mini-Billiards/README.md

 ## 📌 Notes

-This project was created as a small demo for showcasing interactive graphics and basic game mechanics using MFC.
+- This project was created as a small demo for showcasing interactive graphics and basic game mechanics using MFC.
+- For other MFC applications, please visit the website:[nci1496|MathChaosEngine](https://github.com/nci1496/MathChaosEngine)
 ---

 ## 📝 License